bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_gods-love-and-mans-love.md

 # God's Love Poured Out

 > Romans 5:5 And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.
-6 ¶ For when we were yet without strength, in due time Christ died for the ungodly.
+6 For when we were yet without strength, in due time Christ died for the ungodly.
 7 For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.
 8 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.

 ## I. The Pouring Out of God's Love By the Holy Ghost **v.5**
-> 5 ...the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.
+> 5 &hellip;the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.

 ### "LOVE" of God -- AGAPE